LDAWG-a11y/a11yWebApp/src/guides/creating-accessible-pdfs-from-microsoft-powerpoint.md

 #### Color contrast

-Go through the document with Colour Contrast Analyser (CCA) to make sure all the contrasts are still ok.
+Go through the document with Colour Contrast Analyser (CCA) (external website) to make sure all the contrasts are still ok.

 ### Tables